Westmoreland

 Are you bringing guests or business associates to the area?
 Lodging accommodations are available to suit any budget or personal preference.
 Visitors may choose the quaint and rustic Mountain View Inn or one of the various bed and breakfast facilities located in the area.

-Business visitors will find a wide range of well-known hotel chains represented here, such as the Greensburg Four Points Hotel, the Hampton Inn, Comfort Inn, Knights Inn, and Holiday Inn Express.
+Business visitors will find a wide range of well-known hotel chains represented here, including the Greensburg Four Points Hotel, Hampton Inn, Comfort Inn, Knights Inn, and Holiday Inn Express.
 Several lodging facilities are equipped to handle business guests, meetings, and conferences.

 Westmoreland County